Hebrews 2 – Jesus, Our Elder Brother

 g.
 God also bearing witness: God does confirm His word with various miracles, and gifts of the Holy Spirit.
 But He does it all according to His own will, not on the command of man.

 i.
 Jesus said miraculous signs would follow those who believe (Mark 16:17).
 If there is no element of the miraculous, one may question whether there is true belief in Jesus or if the word of God is truly being preached.
 The preacher must give God something to confirm.

 ii.
 On the other hand, the Spirit brings such miracles and gifts according to His will.
-Genuine miracles can’t be “worked up” and brought about by human effort or emotion.
+Miracles can’t be “worked up” and brought about by human effort or emotion.
 Much damage is done by those who don’t think enough miracles are happening, and want to “prime the pump” with the enthusiasm of the flesh.